tsleng93/SocialBubble/README.md

 # SocialBubble

-This repository contains the underlying code and functions used in the paper ["The effectiveness of social bubbles as part of a Covid-19 lockdown exit strategy, a modelling study"] (https://www.medrxiv.org/content/10.1101/2020.06.05.20123448v1), by Trystan Leng*, Connor White, Joe Hilton, Adam J Kucharski, Lorenzo Pellis, Helena Stage, Nicholas Davies, CMMID nCov working group, Matt Keeling & Stefan Flasche.
+This repository contains the underlying code and functions used in the paper ["The effectiveness of social bubbles as part of a Covid-19 lockdown exit strategy, a modelling study"](https://www.medrxiv.org/content/10.1101/2020.06.05.20123448v1), by Trystan Leng*, Connor White, Joe Hilton, Adam J Kucharski, Lorenzo Pellis, Helena Stage, Nicholas Davies, CMMID nCov working group, Matt Keeling & Stefan Flasche.